 - access the Centre’s communications pipeline to promote the student’s research

-Applications should be made through the EdNeuro.PhD portal.
+The next round will be advertised here in Autumn 2018.
+Applications should be made through the EdNeuro.PhD gateway.

 Clinical Research Training

 We welcome enquiries at any time from ambitious clinicians wishing to undertake a PhD in any aspect of research related to neurodegenerative disease and aligned with one of the Centre’s Principal Investigators.